Gender self-identification: Spain

 Spain passed gender self-identification in February 2023, via the Ley Trans passed by the Congress of Deputies.
 The draft had been in the making since 2021.

 The law sets a minimum age of 14 for legal gender recognition, with parental approval required for those aged 14 to 16.
 A previous bill giving children total freedom of legal gender recognition had been rejected in May.

 Some LGBTQ+ campaigners criticized the new bill for its age restrictions and the lack of provisions for non-Spanish residents and non-binary identities.
 A collective of around 50 gender-critical feminist groups opposed the bill.

 Sweden

 In 2015, the Löfven Government introduced a bill allowing legal gender changes without psychiatric or psychological evaluation or diagnosis, and without medical intervention.
 The bill stagnated in early drafts for several years.
 In November 2021, the Swedish government announced that it had prepared a new draft bill that would implement self-determination by 2024.
 A 2021 study by Sifo and commissioned by RFSL found that 61% of Swedes supported moving to a system of self-declaration.

 A Fokus Novus poll showed low overall support, with 15% in favor.

+In July 2025 Sweden passed a renewed Legal Gender Recognition Act.
+A notable change is that you now no longer need a medical diagnosis of gender dysphoria to change your legal gender, but instead only need a statement from a healthcare professional.